 What I felt strongly was the absence of truly feeling anything at all.
 Instead, I felt myself healing, searching, questioning but not feeling.
 The trauma I had experienced living in an emotionally abusive marriage left a deep emptiness inside that I was now in no quick hurry to fill.
 The absence of feeling was comforting.
 The absence of him and all that he had done was comforting.

 I felt akin to the ruins – tall and determined to stand in the darkness without answers.
 What I realised during this time was that I was so much more than just my feelings.
 My whole life up till now had been shaped by feelings.

 The weekend gave me a different impression of the neighbourhood.
-Throngs of tourist invaded the district, eager to take selfies against the colourful historic buildings made famous by local T.V. shows and to hang out at the newly opened cafes.
+Throngs of tourist invaded the district eager to hang out at the newly opened cafes and take selfies against the colourful historic buildings made famous by local T.V. shows and instagram.
 In the warmer weather, the sun brought to life the vibrant colours of the neighbourhood and I took this opportunity to venture into further unknown territory but not alone.
 I had made a friend.
-A tall handsome man from Damascus who was willing to wander with me.
-He became my defacto chaperon as I pulled him into places I was told no woman should go alone.
+A tall handsome prog metal music loving man from Damascus who was willing to wander with me.
+He was a colleague and he became my defacto chaperon as I pulled him into places I was told no woman should go alone.
 Together we explored the Theodosian walls, the side streets of Balat and Eminönü and when we were hungry we headed for the Arabic market in Fatih.

 But at night my mind returned to the ruins.

 Often, as I walked the streets alone I would find children playing amongst them.
 Reinventing the spaces into fortresses or houses or whatever their imagination conjured.
 What I learned from the children is that ruins provide space for the observer to interpret them as she or he likes, to fill the void in-between with their imagination and their own meaning and in this way they can be re-purposed.
 And so I began to reimagine the ruins of my own life.